Jeffreys73110/IMS_UDP_S/README.md

 * **Check if the config of p_cscf's SIP_ALG_ENABLE is disabled when p_cscf act as the IMS server?**
 	Give it a false value.
-* **Check if wireshark shows E-RABSetupResponse [RadioNetwork-cause=unknown-enb-ue-s1ap-id]** Enalbe the cellphone's airplan mode and disable it, and make a call again.
+* **Check if wireshark shows E-RABSetupResponse [RadioNetwork-cause=unknown-enb-ue-s1ap-id]** Enable the cellphone's airplane mode and disable it, and make a call again.
-* **Check if wireshark shows E-RABSetupResponse [RadioNetwork-cause=multiple-E-RAB-ID-instances]** Enalbe the cellphone's airplan mode and disable it, and make a call again.
+* **Check if wireshark shows E-RABSetupResponse [RadioNetwork-cause=multiple-E-RAB-ID-instances]** Enable the cellphone's airplane mode and disable it, and make a call again.

 #### No sound but Wireshark shows rpt packets
 If there is no sound but Wireshark shows rpt packets, please check follows: